 There have been no detailed wildlife studies undertaken within the conservation reserve, with the exception of some values monitoring.
-The importance of the conservation reserve to wildlife species has yet to be determined, particularly for those species, and habitats thereof, that may be vulnerable, threatened or endangered.
-Numerous aquatic habitat inventories have taken place on Lake Temagami over the years.
+The importance of the conservation reserve to wildlife has yet to be determined, particularly for those species, and habitats thereof, that may be vulnerable, threatened or endangered.
+An aquatic habitat inventory has been performed on Rabbit Lake.

-Should any vulnerable, threatened or endangered (VTE) wildlife and/or plant species be identified within or adjacent to the conservation reserve; their value will be protected.
-Although the species may be identified as residing within the conservation reserve, their location will remain undisclosed.
+Should any vulnerable, threatened or endangered (VTE) wildlife and or plant species be identified within or adjacent to the conservation reserve their value will be protected.
+Although the species may be identified as residing within the site, their location will remain undisclosed.